The-OpenROAD-Project/OpenROAD/README.md

 The `exclude` option syntax is `-exclude edge:interval`.
 The `edge` values are (top|bottom|left|right).
 The `interval` can be the whole edge, with the `*` value, or a range of values.
-Example: `place_pins -hor_layer 2 -ver_layer 3 -exclude top:* -exclude right:15-60.5 -exclude left:*-50`.
+Example: `place_pins -hor_layers 2 -ver_layers 3 -exclude top:* -exclude right:15-60.5 -exclude left:*-50`.
 In the example, three intervals were excluded: the whole top edge, the right edge from 15 microns to 60.5 microns, and the left edge from the beginning to the 50 microns.